4dboard/Proxy-yxorP/README.md

 #### 📛 Firewall

-Create a virtual firewall to protect your websites behind your proxy server, giving security against website assaults such as DDOS attacks and other types of attacks.
+To defend your websites against distributed denial of service attacks and other sorts of attacks, you must configure a virtual firewall behind your proxy server.
+You will be safeguarded against website-based assaults in general if you follow these steps to their logical conclusion.

 #### 🔳 iFrame